 How is mobile data?

-As at any festival it’s very spotty.
+As at any festival it’s spotty.
 It work’s best in uptown areas, rather than the bottom of the hills.
 It will work the best when everyone is asleep not using it.
-Not that I’ve ever spent a morning trying to get to sleep at 6am, staring at my phone screen….
+Not that Source has ever spent a morning trying to get to sleep at 6am, staring at a phone screen….

 When are stage times released?

 Officially, at the festival in the program.
 Unofficially, they might leak online first.
-I’ll keep you posted here on this blog with any developments.
+Source will keep you posted here on this blog with any developments.

 I’m coming by myself.
 Who can I camp with?